Biology

 Prerequisites: ENGL 0999 unless exempt.

-Focuses on the study of human anatomy and physiology.
-Topics include chemistry, cells, tissues, and the integumentary, skeletal, muscular, nervous, and endocrine systems.
+This integrated lecture and laboratory course is the first course in a two-semester sequence designed to explore the biological and chemical processes underlying the structure and function of the human body at the cellular, tissue, organ, and whole-body level.
+Topics to be covered include, but are not limited to, biological chemistry; cellular structure and function; tissues; and the integumentary, skeletal, muscular, and nervous systems.
+This course includes laboratory exercises that supplement the material covered in lectures.
+This course is designed primarily for non-biology majors, especially those pursuing majors in nursing and the allied health professions.
 (This course will NOT satisfy an Area D requirement and will only satisfy an Area F requirement only if specifically listed as an option for the program of study.)
 (F,S,M) Prerequisites: BIOL 1107K, except Associate of Science in Nursing (2 year) majors, Associate of Applied Science in Radiologic Technology and Associate of Applied Science in Respiratory Therapy.

 Prerequisites: ENGL 0999 unless exempt.